RonasIT/laravel-entity-generator/ReadMe.md

     --only-tests          : Set this flag if you want to create only tests.
 This flag is a higher priority than --without-tests.

+    --only-seeder         : Set this flag if you want to create only seeder.